-Responding in anger, instead of understanding, can make the situation even worse.
+Responding in anger can make the situation even worse.
 Ignoring the suicide concern does not make it go away.

-It is important to be clear about your own feelings and limits before you try to help a suicidal person.
+It is important to be clear about your own feelings and limits before you try to help a person considering suicide.
 You may not be the best person to directly help because of your personal relationship, your own experiences, or other reasons.
-It is okay if you are not the best person to intervene, but remember, it's very important to connect the suicidal person to someone who can.
+It is okay if you are not the best person to intervene, but remember, it's very important to connect the person to someone who can.

-Recognizing and acknowledging your own feelings, reactions, and capabilities is important before you attempt to intervene with a suicidal person.
+Recognizing and acknowledging your own feelings, reactions, and capabilities is important before you attempt to intervene.